Celeste De Luna: Career

-Art

-Her work explores American identity through multiple lenses.
-Her upbringing in Texas influenced many recurring themes in her work, such as life in the borderlands, identity, and migration.
-She has characterized her practice as regional, offering insights into the experiences of undocumented communities.
-She considers her work as “an act against forgetting my Tejana roots.
+De Luna's work explores American identity through multiple lenses.
+Her upbringing in Texas influenced her work, which deals with themes such as life in the borderlands, identity, and migration.
+She has characterised her practice as regional, offering insights into the experiences of undocumented communities.
+De Luna considers her work “an act against forgetting my Tejana roots.
 It is a protest against complete assimilation.”
-Other influences on her work include the flora and fauna of the Lower Rio Grande Valley as well as Catholicism.
+Other influences on her work include the flora and fauna of the Lower Rio Grande Valley and Catholicism.
 Artistically, she admires symbolists such as Henri Rousseau and Paul Gauguin, as well as Frida Kahlo and Amalia Mesa-Bains.

-Necrocitizen is a black-and-white woodcut print featured on the cover of the book Fencing in Democracy, by Miguel Diaz-Barriga and Margaret Dorsey.
+Necrocitizen is a black and white woodcut print featured on the cover of the book Fencing in Democracy, by Miguel Diaz-Barriga and Margaret Dorsey.
 The image in this print features a skull, representing De Luna's exploration of oppressive structures imposed on brown bodies and their treatment as second-class citizens.

-BorderLand X-scapes is an art workshop focused on decolonizing the border through a futuristic perspective, emphasizing the experiences and histories of indigenous populations.
+De Luna created 'Border Land X Scapes', an art workshop focused on decolonizing the border through a futuristic perspective, emphasising the experiences and histories of indigenous populations.